gary-rafferty/gary-rafferty.github.com/_posts/2019-08-27-EC2-RI-Pricing.md

 By reserving a single t2.small instance, we have an NF of 1 to play with.
 This could be split between two t2.nano instances and one t2.micro.
 This makes for much easier forecasting of cost and usage across your infrastructure layer.

+## Caveats

+* This flexibility only applies to Linux instances.
+* NFs cannot be shared across families.
+* Instances must be using shared tenancy (the default).